wootfish/eli.sohl.com/drafts/mesh-network-idea-sketch.md

 * None of this says anything about optimizing routes based on available bandwidth on individual point-to-point connections.
 How could we handle that?

-* For that matter, what would it take to set up these point-to-point connections in the first place?
+* For that matter, what will it take to set up these point-to-point connections in the first place?

 * What sort of criteria should we adhere to with regard to setting Bloom filter parameters?